PrestaShop/prestashop.github.io/news/_posts/2020-11-30-from-legacy-to-future-architecture-connecting-the-dots.md

 [![Decoupled dependencies][decoupled-dependencies]][decoupled-dependencies]

 To allow this, all code behind this API must become "private", or internal.
-This means that **once the API is complete, the [SemVer][semver] compatibility engagement will be limited to API components only.**
+This means that **once the API is complete, the [SemVer][semver] compatibility engagement will be limited to API components only**.

-Of course, this doesn't mean developers _will not_ be allowed use Core components directly.
+Of course, this doesn't mean developers _will not_ be allowed to use Core components directly.
 PrestaShop being an open system, developers will always be free to shape it in any way they want.
 However, as this API is put in place, the official compatibility engagement will become limited to the API alone, and while an effort will be made to avoid performing breaking changes, they might happen from time to time.

 ### An intuitive API